OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 Questions and Issues
 -------

-If you have any questions or issues with the openspace-ios-sdk or this demo app then please email openspacepro@ordnancesurvey.co.uk
+If you have any questions or issues with the openspace-ios-sdk or this demo app then please email osopenspace@ordnancesurvey.co.uk

 Licence